openebs/website/website/src/blogs/2018-06-05-git-freedom-on-kubernetes.md

 ---

-Hopefully this helps anyone who is motivated to reexamine their approach to Git to quickly and easily start running GitLab on Kubernetes.
-Thank you for reading, and please provide any feedback below or via twitter — [**@**muratkarslioglu](https://twitter.com/muratkarslioglu)_Originally published at _[_Containerized Me_](http://containerized.me/git-freedom-on-kubernetes/)_._
+Hopefully, this helps anyone who is motivated to reexamine their approach to Git to quickly and easily start running GitLab on Kubernetes.
+Thank you for reading, and please provide any feedback below or via Twitter — [**@**muratkarslioglu](https://twitter.com/muratkarslioglu)_Originally published at _[_Containerized Me_](http://containerized.me/git-freedom-on-kubernetes/)_._